exercism/go/concepts/constants/introduction.md

 )
 ```

-Constants are typically declared at package level, though they can also be declared inside a function.
+Constants are typically declared at package level, though uncommonly they can also be declared inside a function.

 ## Typed and untyped constants

 Declaring a constant without specifying a type makes it untyped.
-An untyped constant has no set type; its value determines what types it's compatible with.
+An untyped constant has no set type, but its value determines what types it's compatible with.
 As long as the underlying value is compatible, the compiler will convert it to the required type at each use:

 ```go